Find out what you need to do to set up a food stall or food truck in Hutt City.

 If you're interested in operating a food stall or mobile food truck on a road or footpath you should also make contact with Urban Plus Limited at Council to check if you require an encroachment licence.

-If you're operating under a FCP or NP you'll need to complete an application for registration.
+If you're operating under a food control plan (FCP) or a national programme (NP), you'll need to complete an application for a registration.

 With your application you must include:

 - a site plan